VoY463R/electric-counter-data/README.md

 ## Features
 - Reads numbers from analog electric meters using OCR (OpenCV)
 - Saves data to a Firebase database in real time.
+- Downloads data from Firebase database.
-- Provides data visualization and history tracking.
+- Provides data visualization, data range manipulation and history tracking.

 ## Technologies
 - Python